 Land is not a depreciable asset.
-Certain heritage assets including original artworks and collections and heritage buildings may not have a limited useful life because appropriate curatorial and preservation policies are adopted.
 Such assets are not subject to depreciation.
 The decision not to recognise depreciation for these assets is reviewed annually.

 Each class of asset has a default life which may be varied as a result of management review either at acquisition or at any time during the asset life.